Repeatability

 Repeatability or test–retest reliability is the closeness of the agreement between the results of successive measurements of the same measure, when carried out under the same conditions of measurement.
 In other words, the measurements are taken by a single person or instrument on the same item, under the same conditions, and in a short period of time.
 A less-than-perfect test–retest reliability causes test–retest variability.
 Such variability can be caused by, for example, intra-individual variability and inter-observer variability.
-A measurement may be said to be repeatable when this variation is smaller than a pre-determined acceptance criterion.
+A measurement may be said to be repeatable when this variation is smaller than a predetermined acceptance criterion.

 Test–retest variability is practically used, for example, in medical monitoring of conditions.
 In these situations, there is often a predetermined "critical difference", and for differences in monitored values that are smaller than this critical difference, the possibility of variability as a sole cause of the difference may be considered in addition to, for example, changes in diseases or treatments.